safenetforum-community/community-token/token/docs/token.md

 Token is based on a DAG of transactions represented in the network's storage as instances of GraphEntry data.
 GraphEntries are connected by *parents* and *descendants* lists.
 The token comes in two flavors: *Native* and *Bridged*.

-We begin with creating lib/application for Autonomi, not icluding changes to API/node code.
+We begin with creating library and application for Autonomi, not including changes to API/node code.

-## Native
+## Native ACT

 Each graph is a separate token.

-Token ID is a xorname of the Chunk containing token info: *symbol*, *name*, *decimals*.
-Future Native Token could have token ID consisting of zeros and token info would be hardcoded.
+Token ID is a xorname of the Chunk containing token info: *symbol*, *name*, *decimals* and address (PublicKey) of genesis spend.
+This token ID will be different for every new token, even with same symbol, name and decimals.

 Genesis transaction GE:
-* *content* token ID, as in ordinary GE
+* *content* is token ID
-* Empty *parents* (indicating a genesis transaction)
+* Empty *parents* (indicating Native genesis transaction)
 * Single *output* to issuer's key.
 This value is a *totalSupply*.

-## Bridged (ERC20)
+## Bridged (ERC20) ACT

 A token consists of multiple graphs, each of them created from a EVM burn transaction.
 Token info can be read from EVM blockchain, currently Arbitrum.

-Token ID is a hash/derivation of EVM token address.
-TODO: or maybe first bridge user should create token info structure?
+Token ID is an EVM token contract address prepended by characters "ERC20", a zero byte (0x00) and first 6 bytes of SHA256 hash of minimal unsigned int (eg. `0x02AB34` for 174900) representation of Chain Id (eg. `sha256(0xA4B1)[0..6]` for Arbittrum One).
+Potential Native Token would be simply a bridged [ANT ERC20 from Arbitrum One](https://arbiscan.io/token/0xa78d8321b20c4ef90ecd72f2588aa985a4bdb684), so its token ID would be (0x)`4552433230 00 2CEA1CB4897D A78D8321B20C4EF90ECD72F2588AA985A4BDB684`.

 Genesis transaction GE:
-* *content* is a burn transaction ID on the blockchain
+* *content* is token ID with zeros as token contract address (indicating Bridged genesis transaction)
-* Single *parents* entry, pointing to the GE itself (or zero?), as a marker of Bridged genesis transaction.
+* Single *parents* entry, being a burn TX id on EVM blockchain
+* Single *output* to public key of secret created from EVM Private Key and burn TX id.
+This balance can be then spent by using the same secret.

 ## Common (Native / Bridged)

 Ordinary GE:
 * Parents
-  * Genesis GE
   * Input 1
   * Input 2
   * ...